aws-samples/aws-analytics-reference-architecture/README.md

 # AWS Analytics Reference Architecture

+:warning: **this project is deprecated in favor of the [AWS Data Solutions Framework](https://awslabs.github.io/aws-data-solutions-framework/)**.
+AWS DSF provides not only examples but also components that can be directly reused by AWS partners and customers.
+Popular constructs from this project will be migrated step by step into AWS DSF.

 The AWS Analytics Reference Architecture is a set of analytics solutions put together as end-to-end examples.
 It regroups AWS best practices for designing, implementing, and operating analytics platforms through different purpose-built patterns, handling common requirements, and solving customers' challenges.